aka-msft/helium/README.md

 ### Build (Transpile to JS)

-1. `npm run build` will transpile source files from the `src/` directory into a destionation directory named `dist/`.
+1. `npm run build` will transpile source files from the `src/` directory into a destination directory named `dist/`.
 Console output should appear as follows:

 ```
 user@MININT-###### MINGW64 /c/users/<user>/repos/helium (<user>/<branch>)